The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 A robust program to improve the performance of key vendors leads to more than reduced costs.

+It can generate ideas for continuous improvement, both in products and services.
+It also is a critical move towards lowering business risks.
 If we can identify the root causes of issues and solve them quickly we can also expect a higher level of customer satisfaction.

 Where there is poor, or little, focus on managing vendors and their performance, all actions are reactive and unlikely to help improve delivery.